Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 # Deployment and initialization

+0. The EOSIO account of the contract needs the `eosio.code` permission activated.
 1. Deploy the contract
 2. Run the ini action of the contract with the following parameters
 ```